 What is Event ROI?

-Event ROI measures the return on investment from an event — trade show, conference, exhibition, hosted dinner, or networking event — expressed as the ratio of pipeline or closed revenue generated to the total cost of attending or hosting.
-A strong event ROI practice sets measurable objectives before the event, tracks the full cost (not just the stand fee), captures leads systematically, follows up within 48 hours, attributes revenue back to the event, and produces a post-event report that informs the next year's decision.
-Without these 10 discipline points, event spending becomes a habit rather than a measurable marketing channel — which is why EventMB State of Events Industry Report data shows fewer than 30% of organisations produce any post-event analysis at all.
+Event ROI measures the return on investment from an event, trade show, conference, exhibition, hosted dinner, or networking event, expressed as the ratio of pipeline or closed revenue generated to the total cost of attending or hosting.
+A strong event ROI practice sets measurable objectives before the event, tracks the full cost (not just the booth fee), captures leads systematically, follows up within 48 hours, attributes revenue back to the event, and produces a post-event report that informs the next year's decision.
+Without these 10 discipline points, event spending becomes a habit rather than a measurable marketing channel, which is why EventMB State of Events Industry Report data shows fewer than 30% of organizations produce any post-event analysis at all.

 The Formula